 - The best solutions come from across the value chain.
 Freight shipping involves a range of stakeholders, and profitable progress on sustainability depends on many contingencies among them.
 In CCWG, we create a space where industry and other experts can tackle challenges, such as performance measurement, and where we can build a collective voice to catalyze change in other areas.
 In October 2016, our members jointly released a climate statement and call to action to announce the industry’s intent to continue making progress on climate action, while calling on innovators and policymakers to double down on finding solutions.
 We are just now finalizing research that will define an emissions reductions pathway for the container shipping industry that will match the ambition of the global climate goals, as well as a commitment to progress that each of our member companies can make and track publicly.

-Through our work with and support of the GLEC framework, one standard metric now exists across all freight modes.
+Through our work with and support of the GLEC, one global framework for logistics emissions accounting now exists across all freight modes.
 Yet we will need to expand standardized data collection efforts into other geographies—Africa, Asia, Latin America—and in other modes, such as air and rail.
 Once this challenge is overcome, collaborations like CCWG will be able to consolidate and harmonize data on emissions, providing clear guidance for carriers and clear metrics for buyers.
 CCWG will continue to support and drive these efforts collaboratively and globally.

 At BSR, we are excited about the future for CCWG—and we continue to extend these lessons to other green freight challenges through our Future of Fuels initiative, as well as to other challenges on the 21st-century sustainable business agenda through our more than 20 other industry collaborations.

 For more information on CCWG or to speak with the team, please email firstname.lastname@example.org.